 - As a UK Athletics championship event the race permit (also known as the race licence) must be obtained from the relevant National Body (Fell Runners Association, Scottish Athletics or Welsh Athletics).
 Races must comply with the UKA Rules for Competition.
-Race Organisers must also ensure that their event meets the safety requirements stipulated in the race permit. - 6.2 All runners must be fully paid-up, first-claim members of the Club they run for and must wear club vests.
-A runner not wearing a club vest will normally result in disqualification of the whole team. - 6.3 All teams must be made up of six individual runners and runners must only count for one team in the event.
+Race Organisers must also ensure that their event meets the safety requirements stipulated in the race permit. - 6.2 All runners must be fully paid-up, first-claim members of the Club they run for. - 6.3 In accordance with UKA rules, all runners must wear registered vests of the same design and colour of the team they are representing.
+This rule does not preclude the possibility of being different in style between participants in the same team e.g. vests of different length, cut of sleeve or collar etc. As long as the colours, stripes, logos, etc are the same then the style can include vest, crop top, T-shirt and long sleeves.
+A runner not complying with this rule will normally result in disqualification of the whole team. - 6.4 All teams must be made up of six individual runners and runners must only count for one team in the event.
 If, on the day a team has fewer than six runners or a mixed team has an unequal number of male/female runners, with the agreement of both the Race Organiser and the Race Referee, they may run in the relays on a non-competitive basis (either by missing a leg or with a runner from another club).
-It is not permitted for a runner to run more than one leg or for an individual runner to run in the 'paired' legs. - 6.4 Given the nature of the event, individual runners need to have the experience required to cope with the conditions they may face.
+It is not permitted for a runner to run more than one leg or for an individual runner to run in the 'paired' legs. - 6.5 Given the nature of the event, individual runners need to have the experience required to cope with the conditions they may face.
 Given the difficulty in policing this, it is the responsibility of the club/team captain to ensure that all their team members have the appropriate experience.
-This must be stated on all advertising and on the entry form, which should require all teams to sign to say their runners have the experience required. - Runners who are serving a disciplinary suspension/ban imposed by any of the National Bodies (Fell Runners Association, Scottish Athletics, Northern Ireland Mountain Running Association or Welsh Athletics) are ineligible to compete.
+This must be stated on all advertising and on the entry form, which should require all teams to sign to say their runners have the experience required. - 6.6 Runners who are serving a disciplinary suspension/ban imposed by any of the National Bodies (Fell Runners Association, Scottish Athletics, Northern Ireland Mountain Running Association or Welsh Athletics) are ineligible to compete.